Six elegant walnut chairs from the 19th century

 Description

-Six walnut chairs from the 19th century will be restored in good carpentry condition (they are solid and free from woodworm), requiring only polishing and reupholstering with green velvet.
+Six walnut chairs from the 19th century will be restored in good carpentry condition (they are solid and free from woodworms), requiring only polishing and reupholstering with green velvet.
 Lombardy, late 19th century.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Noteworthy and interesting are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, there was also an interest in mythology and antiquity, so supports and legs often took animal forms.
+During this period, interest in mythology and ancient times was prevalent, so supports and legs often took animal forms.

-Lion’s paws, eagle heads—these are common features in Renaissance style.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is filled with many forgeries.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Ultimately, this is crucial from the buyer’s perspective, as many counterfeit items circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with its description and photographs.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details